Dakkers/boxley/INSTALL.md

 ## Initialization
-Running `boxley init` will create `~/.boxley`, and a `boxley.conf`, `paths.conf` and `secrets.txt` inside.
+Running `boxley init` will create `~/.boxley`, and a `boxley.conf` and `paths.json` inside.
 It will ask for the app key and app secret, which you can get from the Dropbox app console.
-Enter these, and you should be good to go.
+Enter these, follow the link to get an access token, enter that as well, and you should be good to go.

 ## Turning the source into an executable